jameselite/GASP/README.md

 gasp generate router example_group
 ```

-2. group path means: the path that every controller in that router have it is called Grouping routes
+2. group path means: the path that every controller in that router have.
+it is called Grouping routes

 <br>